Sous Vide Whole Chicken (Not Poached)

 Instructions

-- Preheat water to 150°F using a sous vide precision cooker (I use Anova sous vide).
+- Set up the sous vide: Preheat water to 150°F (66°C) using a sous vide precision cooker (I use Anova sous vide).

-- Place the chicken on the plate and rub the mixture all over it.
+- Prepare the chicken: Mix the dry rub ingredients.
+Rinse the chicken under cold water and pat it dry with paper towels.
+Rub the seasoning mix all over the chicken.
 Sprinkle the excess dry rub inside the chicken if there’s any left.

-- Let rest for 10 minutes, discard the onions and lemons, slice, and garnish with cilantro.
-Serve.
+- Serve: Let the chicken rest for 10 minutes.
+When it’s cool enough to handle, discard the onions and lemons if you stuffed it, carve, and garnish with cilantro.
+Serve with vegetables and potatoes.

 Nutrition